Okay, Google. Find me…

 Picture it: you’re binging the latest big thing on Netflix and love that main character’s cool jacket to the point where you decide you’d like one for yourself.

-With a few simple voice commands, you’re searching the web for jackets of a specific size, colour and style, filtered down to the closest available locations and lowest shipping costs.
+With a few simple voice search commands, you’re searching the web for jackets of a specific size, colour and style, filtered down to the closest available locations and lowest shipping costs.

 The next thing you know, it’s set for delivery – and you didn’t type or tap a single letter.